<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 What’s great about incorporating keywords directly into your website’s copy is that you don’t have to be as focused on character restrictions.
 This gives you a lot of freedom to use them in ways that feel organic and natural.
 If you hadn’t done keyword research before the last time you worked on your website copy, consider doing a review of all your pages so you can identify opportunities to add them.
 After all, like the old tree in the forest saying, if a website provides useful information but no one sees it because they can’t find it, is it genuinely useful?

-1. Publish blogs on a regular basis.
+1. Publish blogs regularly.

-Some argue that the art of blogging is dying, and that may be the case for those that don’t focus on optimizing each post.
-However, for those that do use keyword research during their content creation process, blogs are the perfect tool for spreading the reach of your website even further.
+Some argue that the art of blogging is dying, and that may be the case for those who don’t focus on optimizing each post.
+However, for those who do use keyword research during their content creation process, blogs are the perfect tool for spreading the reach of your website even further.
 Keywords should inform what topics you decide to write about, and they should be a part of the actual copy as well as in the alt text on any images.

 1. Create pillar pages.

 Once you’ve built up a good library of blogs and other content based on keyword research, it’s time to bring it all back together.
-The goal is to show that you are an authority on commonly searched for subjects that are relevant to your industry.
+The goal is to show that you are an authority on commonly searched-for subjects that are relevant to your industry.
 Create landing pages for each of these subjects that contain links to all the pertinent content you’ve created.
 These are what we call pillar pages, and they essentially create a web of resources related to the keywords that are most important to your company.

-Becoming an SEO pro, or enlisting the help of one, is extremely important because these tactics not only help you build a search engine-friendly website, but they also help make your site more user-friendly.
+Becoming an SEO pro, or enlisting the help of one, is extremely important because these tactics not only help you build a search engine-friendly website but also help make your site more user-friendly.
 The goal of modern marketing is to prove that your company can be helpful not only to customers but also to prospects.
 If you can prove that you’re an expert at what you do, you know what’s going on in your industry, and you’re aware of the problems your prospects may have, then they will trust you to assist in solving those problems and become customers.
-So, when you’re creating content for your website, don’t forget to make it search engine optimized so people can actually find the help you’re offering them.
+So, when you’re creating content for your website, don’t forget to make it search engine optimized so people can find the help you’re offering them.